top of page

 Spay and neuter campaign, vet surgery course

 Cost per person.
-Includes 5 days of neutering, 6 nights in a colonial hotel, local transport!
-Sold out!
+Includes lectures, surgical education, 6 nights in a colonial hotel, 6 breakfasts, 5 days of neutering, local transport!

 GALLERY